PrabuVenky/70s_Green_Revolution_Analysis/README.md

-# Agricultural Production Data Analysis & Visualization
+# 70's Green Revolution Analysis

 ## 📌 Overview
 This repository contains an analysis of agricultural production data, focusing on county-level performance, crop variety, and yield trends.